- Location: Wyoming

 If you've lost your commercial driver's license (CDL) but found yourself in this section, head over to our Replacing a Lost CDL section.

-In order to receive a duplicate license, you will need to go to an exam center and fill out another driver license application.
-You can save yourself some time by obtaining the application online using the free Adobe Reader.
+In order to receive a duplicate license, you will need to go to an exam center.

-You'll also need to present two forms of acceptable identification and pass a vision-screening test.
+You'll also need to present identification, provide proof of your Social Security Number, provide 2 proofs of residency documents, and pass any necessary tests.
 The Wyoming Department of Transportation (DOT) will asses a renewal license fee of $15.

 The route to replacing a stolen license begins at a local police station and will result in your new license having a different number.
 You should describe the theft to a law enforcement officer, who will document it.

 Then bring a copy of the police report and any number of documents from the list of suitable identification to an exam office.
 In the case of a stolen license or ID card, the more proof you have of who you are, the better.
-You will also need to complete a driver license application.
+You will also need to complete a Wyoming Driver License/Identification Card Application.

-The DOT will charge a $15 renewal fee because in a sense you are getting an entirely new license, which is valid for four years.
-If you are replacing an ID card, the fee is only $10 and the card does not expire.
+The DOT will charge a $15 renewal fee.
+If you are replacing an ID card, the fee is $10.

 It's a good idea to keep photocopies of your driver license in your possession when traveling, just in case.
 That way, you'll have a record of your license number, expiration date, and other useful information if something bad should happen.Other Topics in This Section